Why is the school named Bay of Islands International Academy?

 How does the school communicate to parents and the school community?

 We communicate through the following: Our HERO App, our school website, our school‘s facebook page, text messages are sent out for daily absences and also in case of more urgent matters.
 Parents may receive phone calls from staff updating them on events in the day or if we need to contact you immediately.
 Please keep the school updated with your most recent contact details.

 How can parents get involved?

 We encourage active involvement in your child’s learning and school life.
 There are opportunities to get involved in key events throughout the year and keep updated through the newsletter and the school’s facebook page.
 Our staff are always looking for opportunities to involve our community members in their Programme of Inquiry so if you have expertise in an area please share this with them or the PYP Coordinator.

 How does the school manage student behaviour?

 The school always strives to partner with the child and self-management strategies for the individual.
 We maintain that every person is responsible for their own actions and promote inclusive practises wherever possible.
-Please refer to the school’s Behaviour Policy and Procedures link.
+More information is available in the PB4L link on this website.